 My only problem with these mini no-bake cheesecakes is that they are so good that I had a hard time stopping at one!
 And this is a very rich dessert.
 A little goes a long way.

-These mini no-bake cheesecakes are made with honey, so they’re not low carb.
+The basic recipe is made with honey, so it’s not low carb.
 But the keto version, sweetened with a honey substitute, allows you to enjoy a truly decadent dessert even on a very low carb diet.

 Can I make mini no-bake cheesecakes ahead of time?